Using Dataproc (Spark) and Hail on Verily Workbench

 Users cannot see the details of each other’s clusters or access others’ notebook servers.

-As described above, two controlled bucket resources are automatically created for you, on first creation of a dataproc cluster.
+As described above, two controlled bucket resources are automatically created for you on first creation of a Dataproc cluster.
 Their resource names are: dataproc-staging-<workspace-name>, and dataproc-temp-<workspace-name>, where <workspace name> is replaced with the name of your workspace.
 Those buckets are used by default for all Dataproc clusters in the workspace (unless a user selects a different bucket).

 Examples